Dillon Short-Term Rental Rules

-At present, the Dillon short-term rental ordinance requires a property owner to file a written application for a short-term rental license at least 30 days prior to any advertising.
-All short-term rental licenses expire on May 31st each year.
-As a means of covering compliance costs, like the STR complaint hotline and staff time, Dillon short-term rental license fees are currently $250 per year.
-Both the initial license application as well as the annual license renewal now have a $250 fee.
+At present, the Dillon short-term rental ordinance requires a property owner to file a written application for a Dillon short-term rental license at least 30 days prior to any advertising.
+All Dillon short-term rental licenses expire on May 31 of each calendar year.
+Current Dillon short-term rental license holders have until June 1 of each year to submit STR renewal applications and then until June 30 of each year to complete all tasks in the STR renewal process.
+As a means of covering compliance costs, like the STR complaint hotline and staff time, Dillon short-term rental license fees are now $700 per year (regardless of when during the year that the STR license is obtained).
+Both the initial Dillon short-term rental license application as well as the annual Dillon short-term rental license renewal have a $700 fee.
 The Dillon short-term rental application also requires a property owner to certify that their unit complies with all applicable laws and codes and that all smoke detectors, carbon monoxide detectors and fire extinguishers are installed and operable.
 Additionally, the Dillon short-term rental application requires Dillon short-term property owners to submit a parking plan, a trash and recycling plan and trash and recycling hauler information.
-The Town has also decreed that accessory dwelling units in Dillon cannot be used for short-term rentals.
+The Town has also decreed that accessory dwelling units cannot be used for Dillon short-term rentals.

 On its website, the Town provides a nice summary of Dillon short-term rental license rules.